spryker/spryker-core/Bundles/RamseyUuid/README.md

 RamseyUuid module is a 3rd party connector module for "ramsey/uuid" vendor library.
 "ramsey/uuid" is a PHP library for generating RFC 4122 version 1, 3, 4, and 5 universally unique identifiers (UUID).
-RamseyUuid module has a central role in managing dependencies and supports better decoupling
+RamseyUuid module has a central role in managing dependencies and supports better decoupling.

 ## Installation